klamma/ar-for-eu-book/_pages/chapters/apm.md

 Task boards can be physical boards in an office, when all developers are in the same place or a virtual board, which is typical for distributed development like in open source software development.
-Some developer team do both physical and virtual boards, e.g. physical ones for local sprints and virtual ones for the global process.
-In any case, task boards consists out of columns where tasks are usually shift from left to right to visualize the grade of completion from ToDo to Done.
+Some developer teams do both physical and virtual boards, e.g. physical ones for local sprints and virtual ones for the global process. task boards consist of columns where tasks usually shift from left to right to visualize the grade of completion from ToDo to Done.
 Typical columns for a sprint are:

 - Product Backlog